annwitbrock/beetle/README.md

 This is very old code for me, but it shows many aspects of a small windows game.
-I thought it wouldn't be possible to compile it, as the resource files are long gone, but I managed to recreate the images by using a screenshot of it executing (yes the original .exe still runs on Win 7 32 bit), and then created a project in visual studio 2010 which allows it to build and execute.
+I thought it wouldn't be possible to compile it, as the resource files are long gone, but I managed to recreate the images by using a screen-shot of it executing (yes the original .exe still runs on Win 7 32 bit), and then created a project in visual studio 2010 which allows it to build and execute.

 The main code is in `/C/beetle.c`